Ski Coronet Peak, Queenstown - New Zealand

 You don’t need ski gear to enjoy winter here – just a warm jacket and maybe a camera.

-Can You Really Ski in Auckland?
+Can you really ski in Auckland?

 Yes, you can – at Snowplanet, New Zealand’s only indoor snow facility.
 Open every day, it’s perfect for learning, practising, or giving kids their first taste of snow without leaving the city.